alvinadar/Dividend-Yield-Prediction-using-ANN/README.md

-Predict Dividend based on the stock market data.
+# Predict Dividend Based On the Stock Market Data using ANN.